 - Note Polyethylene glycol, which is contained in some ligase buffers, can inhibit packaging. - 1.
-Remove the appropriate number of packaging extracts from a -80° C freezer and place the extracts on dry ice. - 2.
-Quickly thaw the packaging extract by holding the tube between your fingers until the contents of the tube just begins to thaw - 3.
-Add the experimental DNA immediately $(1-4 \mu l \text{ containing } 0.1-1.0 \mu g \text{ of ligated DNA})$ to the packaging extract. - 4.
-Stir the tube with a pipet tip to mix well.
+Remove the appropriate number of packaging extracts from a -80°C freezer and place the extracts on dry ice. - 2.
+Quickly thaw the packaging extract by holding the tube between your fingers until the contents of the tube just begins to thaw. - 3.
+Add the experimental DNA immediately $(1-4 \ \mu l \ containing 0.1-1.0 \ \mu g \ of ligated DNA)$ to the packaging extract.

+- 4. Stir the reaction mixture with a pipet tip to mix well.
 Gentle pipetting is allowable provided that air bubbles are not introduced. - 5.
 Spin the tube quickly (for 3-5 seconds), if desired, to ensure that all contents are at the bottom of the tube. - 6.
 Incubate the tube at room temperature (22°C) for 2 hours.
 Do not exceed 2 hours. - Note The highest efficiency occurs between 90 minutes and 2 hours.
 Efficiency may drop dramatically during extended packaging times. - 7.
-Add 500 μl of SM buffer (see Preparation of Media and Reagents) to the tube. - 8.
-Add 20 μl of chloroform and mix the contents of the tube gently.

-- 9. Spin the tube briefly to sediment the debris. - 10.
+Add 500 μ l of SM buffer[§] to the tube. - 8.
+Add 20 μ l of chloroform and mix the contents of the tube gently. - 9.
+Spin the tube briefly to sediment the debris. - 10.
 The supernatant containing the phage is ready for titering.
-The supernatant may be stored at 4° C for up to 1 month.
+The supernatant may be stored at 4°C for up to 1 month.